Facebook Twitter Email

 5. Strive to maintain relevant membership benefits that positively impact members.

-6. Maintain a competitive salary and benefit structure to maximize employee productivity and longevity.
+6. Maintain a competitive salary and benefit structure to maximize employee productivity and longevity through Executive Director and Human Resource Committee recommendations from staff evaluation documents.

 7. Allow for office staff professional development to improve staff efficiency.